COVID- 19 Response

-We are holding counseling sessions via the phone.
+We are holding counseling sessions via phone and Zoom.
 To schedule an appointment with a counselor please call 618-235-0892 during business hours.

 Legal Advocates are available to assist survivors of domestic violence Monday- Friday.
 They will be practicing social distancing and have increased precautionary measures including hand sanitation and disinfecting surfaces.
 Please call a legal advocate for assistance at 618-235-0892.

 The Shelter Shop is open.
 They have taken precautions to limit the spread of COVID-19.
 These include increasing sanitation protocols, requiring masks to shop in-store, and limiting the number of shoppers in-store to allow for social distancing.